triton-inference-server/client/src/c++/perf_analyzer/docs/inference_load_modes.md

 >
 > The periodic concurrency mode is currently supported only by gRPC protocol and
 > with [decoupled model](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/decoupled_models.md).
+> Additionally, the user must also specify a file where PA could dump all the
+> profiled data using `--profile-export-file`.

 ## Request Rate Mode